farrukh806/strapi-api-example/README.md

 # Strapi application

-A quick description of your strapi application
+Boiler plate for strapi application for deploying on Heroku with MongoDB as the database.